eclipse-score/process_description/process/roles/index.rst

    The process community members are responsible for the definition of the process architecture of the project integrated management system and how they processes interact.
    The approval and release of the process is done by the safety, quality and security managers and the project leads (for the parts which affect them).

+.. role:: External Auditor
+   :id: rl__external_auditor
+   :status: valid

+   External auditing instance confirming the compliance to ISO26262 and the defined processes in S-CORE.
+The external auditor is not part of the project organization.

 Project Development roles
 -------------------------